 Besides influencing neurotransmitter levels, nootropics support cognitive function by:

-- Protecting neurons from damage
+- Protecting neurons from damage.

-- Optimizing brain energy metabolism
+- Optimizing brain energy metabolism.

-- Improving blood flow to the brain
+- Improving blood flow to the brain.

-- Promoting new neural connection and neuroplasticity
+- Promoting new neural connections and neuroplasticity.

 What Are Stimulants?

 Stimulants are compounds that increase the activity of the central nervous system.
 People mostly use them to improve focus, attention, and energy by affecting neurotransmitter levels and accelerating bodily processes.
-These compounds range from widely used caffeine and prescription medications like amphetamines to illicit drugs.
+These compounds range from widely used caffeine and prescription medications to illicit drugs.

 When you take stimulants, everything gets a bit louder and faster.
 But just like an overly loud party, the aftermath can sometimes leave you wishing for a quiet, peaceful retreat – the kind that nootropics can provide.